 What Does Conservatism Mean?
 The Origin and Types of Conservatism

 Conservatism is the ideology of governmental, cultural, and economic order, tradition, hierarchy, and authority that comes in classical, social, and economic forms.
 Conservatism comes in many forms, all of which are generally considered “right-wing.”
 Its opposition philosophy is liberalism.

 TIP: We focus on American conservatism here.
-It is closely related to conservatism as a general concept and western conservatism but isn’t the same in all cases.
+It is closely related to conservatism as a general concept and western conservatism, but isn’t the same in all cases.

 Conservatism in politics: